department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 <div class="va-introtext">

-You can apply online, in person, or by mail for a Veterans pension.
+You can apply online, by mail, or in person for a Veterans pension.
 Follow these steps to apply for this tax-free benefit.

 </div>